Safety 📅 2026-03-21 ⏱ 7 min read

 Metadata Inspection

-Real photos from cameras contain EXIF metadata: camera model, lens, GPS coordinates, timestamps, ISO settings.
-AI-generated images have no camera metadata because no camera was involved.
-This isn't conclusive (metadata can be stripped or added), but the absence of any EXIF data is a signal.
+Real photos from cameras often contain EXIF metadata: camera model, lens, GPS coordinates, timestamps, ISO settings.
+AI-generated images often lack camera metadata because no camera was involved.
+This is not conclusive, since metadata can be stripped or added, but the absence of EXIF data is still one useful signal.

 Texture Analysis